Homeschooling in the United States: U.S. Supreme Court precedent

 In the United States, homeschooling is lawful in all fifty states.
 The U.S. Supreme Court has never ruled on homeschooling specifically, but in Wisconsin v.
 Yoder, 406 U.S. 205 (1972) it supported the rights of Amish parents to keep their children out of public schools for religious reasons.
 The Court has ruled, however, that parents have a fundamental right to "establish a home and bring up children" along with the right to "worship God according to the dictates of [their] own conscience."
 This combination of rights is the basis for calling homeschooling a fundamental right under the Supreme Court's concept of liberty protected by the Due Process Clause.
 Laws that restrict fundamental rights are subject to strict scrutiny, the highest standard, if the law is challenged in the courts.

 The final two sentences from the Supreme Court's opinion in Runyon v.
 McCrary cited Pierce v.
 Society of Sisters of the Holy Names of Jesus and Mary, 268 U.S. 510 (1925) and the Court holds that a State may set educational standards but may not limit how parents choose to meet those educational standards.

 In Runyon v.
 McCrary the Court analyzed its prior rulings on educational choice:

 In Meyer v.
 Nebraska, 262 U.S. 390, the Court held that the liberty protected by the Due Process Clause of the Fourteenth Amendment includes the right "to acquire useful knowledge, to marry, establish a home and bring up children," id., at 399, and, concomitantly, the right to send one's children to a private school that offers specialized training - in that case, instruction in the German language.
 In Pierce v.
 Society of Sisters, 268 U.S. 510, the Court applied "the doctrine of Meyer v.
 Nebraska," id., at 534, to hold unconstitutional an Oregon law requiring the parent, guardian, or other person having custody of a child between 8 and 16 years of age [427 U.S. 160, 177] to send that child to public school on pain of criminal liability.
 The Court thought it "entirely plain that the [statute] unreasonably interferes with the liberty of parents and guardians to direct the upbringing and education of children under their control."
 Id., at 534-535.
 In Wisconsin v.
-Yoder, 406 U.S. 205, the Court stressed the limited scope of Pierce, pointing out that it lent "no support to the contention that parents may replace state educational requirements with their own idiosyncratic views of what knowledge a child needs to be a productive and happy member of society" but rather "held simply that while a State may posit [educational] standards, it may not pre-empt the educational process by requiring children to attend public schools."
-Id., at 239 (WHITE, J., concurring).
+Yoder, 406 U.S. 205, the Court stressed the limited scope of Pierce, pointing out that it lent "no support to the contention that parents may replace state educational requirements with their own idiosyncratic views of what knowledge a child needs to be a productive and happy member of society" but rather "held simply that while a State may posit [educational] standards, it may not pre-empt the educational process by requiring children to attend public schools.".